Seranthony Domínguez: 2018: rookie season

-In 2018 with the Phillies, he was 2–5 with 16 saves and a 2.95 ERA, and 74 strikeouts in 58 innings, averaging 11.5 strikeouts per 9 innings.
-Dominguez ranked in the top 25 in major league baseball (minimum 50 innings) in both strikeout rate and in ground-ball rate.
+In 2018 with the Phillies, Domínguez was 2–5 with 16 saves and a 2.95 ERA, and 74 strikeouts in 58 innings, averaging 11.5 K/9.
+Domínguez ranked in the top 25 in MLB (minimum 50 innings) in both strikeout rate and in ground-ball rate.
 He struck out 32% of batters, best among rookies with at least 55 innings pitched.
-He also limited all batters to a .156 batting average and 0.93 WHIP (each 4th-best among NL relievers with 50 or more innings pitched), and batters to a .163 batting average in “high-leverage” situations, as calculated by Baseball-Reference.
+He also limited all batters to a .156 batting average and 0.93 WHIP (each fourth-best among National League (NL) relievers with 50 or more innings pitched), and batters to a .163 batting average in “high-leverage” situations, as calculated by Baseball Reference.
 Batters had a 66.4% contact percentage against him, second-lowest in the NL among pitchers with at least 50 innings pitched.
 His 16 saves tied Jack Meyer (1955) for the most by any Phillies rookie reliever.
 Baseball America named him to its 2018 MLB All-Rookie Team, and he was named to Baseball Digests Rookie All-Star team.